weyoss/redis-smq/packages/redis-smq-common/docs/README.md

 2. **RedisLock**: Provides distributed locking mechanisms using Redis as a centralized lock manager.
 3. **RedisServer**: An embedded standalone server for testing and development purposes.
 4. **RedisClient**: A wrapper for Redis operations, supporting both node-redis and ioredis clients, providing a unified interface for Redis commands, transactions, and pub/sub operations.
-5. **fileLock**: A file-based locking mechanism to ensure exclusive access to a resource in a multi-process environment.
+5. **FileLock**: A file-based locking mechanism to ensure exclusive access to a resource in a multi-process environment.
 6. **archive**: A utility for handling archive extraction, supporting both .tgz and .rpm formats.
 7. **env**: A utility for accessing environment-related paths, such as the current working directory and cache directory.
 8. **net**: Utility functions for network-related tasks, specifically for checking port availability and finding random available ports.